evilcyber.com

 Pull-ups under a ladder

 Make sure if you use a ladder that it’s perfectly sturdy and doesn’t fall on you.
-Provided you do that, they can be just great for pull-ups.
+Provided you do that, they are just great for pull-ups.
 If there’s something above your head that you can accidentally head-bash with (like in my picture), just grab one rung lower than you would normally do and bend your knees, so you can pull all the way up.

 Pull-ups on a wooden fence

-A fence works perfectly, if it’s smooth enough that you can drag your knees alongside it when you pull yourself up.
+A fence works perfectly, if it’s smooth enough that you can drag your knees along it when you pull yourself up.
 And don’t worry, your lats get just the same workout, although it might feel silly.
 This setting also has the advantage that you can’t use your legs to swing yourself up with, which forces you to use your lats to do the exercise.

 Pull-ups on a playground